-Cleaning oiled or waxed floors with a steam cleaner or steam mop introduces high temperature and pressure water which can strip and penetrate the oiled or waxed finish and potentially damage the wooden floor.
+Cleaning oiled or waxed floors with a steam cleaner or steam mop introduces high temperature and pressure water which can potentially degrade or strip the oiled or waxed finish.
+High pressure steam can also potentially damage wooden floors.

-Q. I have an old tin of Polyx Oil in the shed which states 'Satin' on the tin.
-I can't find a satin version on your site.
-Do Osmo still make a satin oil?
+Q. I have an old tin of Osmo Hardwax Oil 3032 in the shed which states 'Satin Matt' on the tin.
+I can't find a satin-matt version on your site.
+Do Osmo still make a satin-matt oil?

-A. Osmo 3032 used to be called 'satin' but a number of years ago, they changed the name from 'satin' to 'satin-matt', the sheen level however remains the same.
+A. Osmo 3032 used to be called 'satin-matt' but a number of years ago, they changed the name from 'satin-matt' to 'satin', the sheen level of the product however remains the same.

 A. Osmo Anti Slip Decking Oil 430 is classified by Osmo as an exterior product for use on decking and not suitable for this purpose.
-A better alternative would be Polyx Oil Anti Slip R9 or Polyx Oil Anti Slip R11.
+A better alternative would be Osmo Polyx Oil Anti-Slip R9 or R11.